tanmancan/label-it/readme.md

 ## Configuration Options

 ### `apiVersion` (`int`) *required*
-Version of YAML schema.
+Version of rule configuration schema.
 Breaking changes to the schema will be versioned.

 ```yaml
 apiVersion: 1